Acupressure Points for Nausea – With Great Results

 Ginger Juice – not all children will love the idea, but it helps stop Nausea and vomiting.
 Instead of serving it as a drink, you can grate small pieces.
 Squeeze the juice from the ginger and mix it with honey, making it easier for the child to digest.

 Cinnamon – to soothe and calm their stomach, you can make cinnamon tea for them.
-Boil some water and add a teaspoon of cinnamon powder in a cup.
+Boil some water and add a teaspoon of cinnamon powder to a cup.
 Strain the tea and add honey to the mixture for taste.
 Alternatively, you can add some fresh mint leaves instead.

 Rice Water – to help cure vomiting, boil a cup of white rice in two cups of water.
 Once the rice is cooked, strain the water and starch and give it to your kid.